 These cameras are the classic tool for the ambitious photographer through to the professional one.
 They are available as a digital SLR camera or as a mirrorless system camera.
 Depending on the genre, preferred by the photographer, the lens can be changed.

 But why does it have to be an interchangeable lens?
 For the images in most private scenarios, the supplied or built-in focal lengths are completely sufficient.
 In real estate photographs, however, you almost always have to switch to a lens with an extra wide-angle.
-This is due to often tight spaces at the shooting location.
+This is due to often tight spaces on-location.
 At the moment I don’t know any high-quality and at the same time affordable camera with a built-in extreme wide-angle lens.

 Furthermore, this camera category has a quality feature that takes photos directly to a new quality level: the large camera sensor.
 Because of its size, it can capture, convert, and redirect the incoming light more flawlessly.